Casio VL-1: Features

-The VL-1 featured a small LCD display capable of displaying 8 characters.
+The VL-1 featured a small LCD capable of displaying 8 characters.
 This was primarily used for the calculator function, but also displayed notes played.
 The VL-1 also had changeable tone and balance, basic tempo settings and a real-time monophonic music sequencer, which could play back up to 99 notes.
 There were also 10 pre-loaded rhythms which utilized just three basic drum sounds.
 Casio internally named these sounds "Po" (30ms), "Pi" (20ms) and "Sha" (160ms).

 Voices

 Piano, Fantasy, Violin, Flute, Guitar, Guitar(II), English Horn, and Electro sound (I, II and III) are available in ADSR Mode.
 Piano, Fantasy, Violin, Flute and Guitar (I) have direct access, and Guitar (II), English Horn, Electro sound (I, II and III) only can be used with ADSR button.